souveekp/DiceGame/ReadMe.md

 --> javac DiceGame.java

-After that execute --> java DiceGame
+After that execute --> java DiceGame.
+I am adding some text here so that I can use the git diff tool and see how that works.